dkirkby/E4S/inputs.md

 *Material for a [UC Irvine](https://uci.edu/) course offered by the [Department of Physics Astronomy](https://www.physics.uci.edu/) and developed by [David Kirkby](https://faculty.sites.uci.edu/dkirkby/).*

 In this activity, you will learn how to use the joystick as a physical input of both digital and analog information.
-You will first use the joystick to control and LED, then learn how to read the joystick's digital and analog state using the microcontroller.
+You will first use the joystick to control an LED, then learn how to read the joystick's digital and analog state using the microcontroller.
 This activity assumes you have already [setup your microcontroller](setup.md) and [built your first circuit](first-prog.md).

 ## An LED Circuit using USB Power